InteractiveGL/vision6D/README.md

 - Real-time rendering results
   - renders the annotated results.
 - Cross platform
-  - Windows and Linux (Ubuntu-tested) ready (highly recommend to use with a mouse).
+  - Windows, Linux (Ubuntu-tested), and Mac (Apple Silicon) ready (highly recommend to use with a mouse).

 ## How To Use